 Professor Louise Phillips is a Chair in Psychology at the University of Aberdeen, UK.
 She is Director of Research for the School of Psychology, and head of the Cognition research group and the Aging, Cognition and Emotion Lab.
 She has published over 100 peer-reviewed journal articles on the effects of adult aging and neurodegenerative diseases on social, emotional and cognitive skills.
 Her main research interests are in the effects of aging on person perception, and how this is influenced by age-related motivational and cognitive changes.
 Also, she is interested in how aging influences the regulation of cognitive and emotional function.

-Ludmila Zajac-Lamparska, PhD, is a Senior Lecturer in Psychology at Kazimierz Wielki University in Bydgoszcz, Poland, and head of the Laboratory of Research on Cognitive Aging.
+Ludmila Zajac-Lamparska, PhD, is a Assistant Professor in Psychology at Kazimierz Wielki University in Bydgoszcz, Poland, and head of the Laboratory of Research on Cognitive Aging.
 She has published peer-reviewed journal articles and book chapters on aging from cognitive, neurocognitive, social and personality perspectives.
 Her main research interests are cognitive interventions for older adults, compensatory brain activity in older adults and successful ageing.
 She is also interested in psychological assessment of cognitive skills and diagnosis of neurodegenerative disorders.